kaiusee/KKRateMyApp/README.md

 KKRateMyApp.sharedInstance.numberOfTimesBeforePrompts = X
 ```

-2. In your main ViewController.
+2. In your main ViewController in ViewDidLoad.
 Call
 ```swift
 KKRateMyApp.sharedInstance.rateApp()
 ```